 There are lots of reasons why researchers will want to use (i) academic social networks (ASNs), (ii) personal websites.
 For instance, papers on these platforms are more likely to be cited.
 Why?
 It all comes down to making our research visible, accessible, and followable.
 I explain in the slides below:

-As you saw in the slideshow, the easiest and highest impact way to have an online presence is to have a Google Scholar profile.
-You can watch me make one in less than 3 minutes in the video below.
+As the slideshow indicates, the easiest and highest impact way to have an online presence is to have a Google Scholar profile.
+You can make one in less than 3 minutes with the video below.
+And then all of your followers will automatically be notified about your new publications.

 No coding necessary!